jacoby149/rectangles/README.md

 Rectangles layouts are *formulaic*, meaning identical layouts imply Identical code.

+## Ingredients :

 Rectangles is built on *no JSX* React, so npm is not a requirement.

+Rectangles includes <a href = "https://bulma.io/">Bulma.css</a> so you can style the interior of rectangle components exquisitely

 (See this link to learn more about *no JSX* React.) https://reactjs.org/docs/add-react-to-a-website.html